codership/documentation/galeracluster/source/haproxy.rst

 - ``balance`` Defines the destination selection policy you want HAProxy to use in choosing which server it routes the incoming connections to.

 - ``mode tcp`` Defines the type of connections it should route.
-Generally, Galera Cluster uses TCP connections, though it certain deployments it can also use UDP.
+Galera Cluster uses TCP connections.

 - ``option tcpka`` Enables the keepalive function to maintain TCP connections.